Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Introduction and Dice Lattice

-The dice lattice is not merely an abstract geometry but it can be realized via a trilayer superlattice grown in the [111] direction~\cite{okamoto18}, such as in SrTiO$_3$/SrIrO$_3$/SrTiO$_3$.
-From the theory perspective, the $\alpha$-$T_3$ model, which interpolates between the honeycomb and the dice lattices, has also received considerable attention~\cite{illes15,illes16,islam17,dey18}.
-In dice lattices, the effect of interactions was already considered but using weak coupling and mean-field approximations~\cite{dora14}, as well as its realization in optical lattices~\cite{moller12,andri15} and in LaAlO$_3$/SrTiO$_3$ (111) quantum wells~\cite{doe13}.
-Bulk oxides with the general chemical formula A$_4$B$^{\prime}$B$_2$O$_{12}$, such as Ba$_4$CoRe$_2$O$_{12}$~\cite{zhou}, contain trilayers that when seen ``from above'' also resemble a dice lattice.\\
+The dice lattice could be realized in cold atoms or via a trilayer superlattice grown in the [111] direction~\cite{okamoto18}, such as in SrTiO$_3$/SrIrO$_3$/SrTiO$_3$.
+From the theory perspective, the $\alpha$-$T_3$ model, interpolating between the honeycomb and dice lattices, also received considerable attention~\cite{illes15,illes16,islam17,dey18}.
+In dice lattices, the effect of interactions was considered using weak coupling and mean-field techniques~\cite{dora14}.
+Its realization in optical lattices~\cite{moller12,andri15} and in LaAlO$_3$/SrTiO$_3$ (111) quantum wells~\cite{doe13} was also studied.
+Bulk oxides with the generic formula A$_4$B$^{\prime}$B$_2$O$_{12}$, such as Ba$_4$CoRe$_2$O$_{12}$~\cite{zhou}, contain trilayers that seen ``from above'' also resemble a dice lattice.

 In this publication, we study ribbons of the dice lattice.
-As explained below, we refer to these ribbons as ``ladders'' borrowing the language of correlated electron systems.
-We use three primary boundary conditions to achieve our goals: ({\it i}) cylindrical geometry, with periodic boundary conditions (PBC) in the short direction and open boundary conditions (OBC) in the long one; ({\it ii}) torus geometry, with PBC in both directions; ({\it iii}) open geometry, with OBC in both directions.
+This is equivalent to a dimensional reduction from two to one of the original dice lattice into a quasi-one dimensional system, conceptually similar to studying graphene in two dimensions vs carbon nanotubes in one dimension: locally the atomic connections are the same, but globally both systems are different.
+Graphene nanoribbons were also studied in recent efforts~\cite{louie}.
+We refer to the dice ribbons as ``dice ladders'' borrowing the language of correlated electronic systems: the dice lattice is two dimensional, while the dice ladder is one dimensional, with a finite length in the short direction.
+We use three primary boundary conditions: ({\it i}) cylindrical geometry, with periodic boundary conditions (PBC) in the short direction and open boundary conditions (OBC) in the long one, or viceversa; ({\it ii}) torus geometry, with PBC in both directions; ({\it iii}) open geometry, with OBC in both directions (i.e. sharp edges).
 The latter is important to visualize in real space the edge currents and edge charge localization.
-Because our primary goal is to pave the way towards the future introduction of correlation effects -- as discussed below -- twisted boundary conditions and associated average over many edge angles were not used, because such procedure would be too demanding in CPU time when including a Hubbard $U$.
+Twisted boundary conditions and associated average over many edge angles were not used, because such procedure would be too demanding in CPU time when including a Hubbard $U$.
+Because the dice lattice has a complicated geometry, and the unit cell has three sites, for the benefit of the reader the case of a 3$\times$2 unit-cells cluster with the three boundary conditions used in our work is illustrated in Fig.~\ref{boundary-conditions}.
+Note that this cluster has a total of 18 sites.
+Also, to avoid confusion with alternative conventions used in Mesoscopic physics, note that we follow the notation of correlated electrons where ``open boundary conditions'' means that the system ends abruptly at the edge.
+Open here is not used in the sense of connected to, for example, leads.